depcheck/depcheck/.github/ISSUE_TEMPLATE/bug_report.md

 ### Extra info
 Any extra info you want to include.
 Thank you for the bug report!

-BONUS POINTS: If you wish to help us debug further, the `depcheck --json` option will show more information (such as errors that prevented parsing a file, in the `invalidFiles` part of the output)
+BONUS POINTS: If you wish to help us debug further, the `depcheck --json` option will show more information.
+Check [here in the README](https://github.com/depcheck/depcheck#example) for documentation on json output.